 GALA: Group 2

-Step 1: Read the info on this page (or click here to download the Group 2 Call for Entries)
+Step 1: Read through the info on this page.

 Step 3: Gather your photographs.